 Moda Behavioral Health provides specialty services for managing mental health and substance use disorder benefits.
 We can help you access effective care in the right place and contain costs.
 Behavioral Health Customer Service can help you find Tier 1 and Tier 2 providers and understand your mental health and substance use disorder benefits.

 2.5 OTHER RESOURCES

-You can find other general information about the policy in Section 12.
+Additional member resources providing general information about the policy can be found in Section 12.

 SECTION 3.
 SCHEDULE OF BENEFITS

 Look through this section for a quick summary of the policy's benefits.